clover/codelab-remote-pay-cloud/README.md

 A `SaleRequest` will now `alert` us when it is complete, and let us know whether or not it succeeded.
 Refresh the page, process another transaction, and you should see the "Sale was successful...!" dialog.

 You'll now probably want to test that failed transactions behave as expected, as well.
 The test card we have shipped you with your DevKit should *always* succeed.
-We'll need to use a certain amount, and a certain test card, in order to simulate a decline at the payment gateway.
+We'll need to use a certain test card in order to simulate a decline at the payment gateway.
 And we'll need to be able to manually enter the card information onto the Clover device.
 Let's implement a way to do that, first.

 First, let's update the POS's UI to allow the merchant to toggle the Clover into prompting for a manually entered card.